hashicorp/terraform-provider-aws/website/docs/r/cloudformation_stack_set_instance.html.markdown

 * `parameter_overrides` - (Optional) Key-value map of input parameters to override from the StackSet for this Instance.
 * `region` - (Optional) Target AWS Region to create a Stack based on the StackSet.
 Defaults to current region.
 * `retain_stack` - (Optional) During Terraform resource destroy, remove Instance from StackSet while keeping the Stack and its associated resources.
 Must be enabled in Terraform state _before_ destroy operation to take effect.
 You cannot reassociate a retained Stack or add an existing, saved Stack to a new StackSet.
 Defaults to `false`.
+* `call_as` - (Optional) Specifies whether you are acting as an account administrator in the organization's management account or as a delegated administrator in a member account.
+Valid values: `SELF` (default), `DELEGATED_ADMIN`.

 ### `deployment_targets` Argument Reference